 Find a wall and lie back on your mat placing legs up the wall.
 It’s important to use a bolster or pillow(s) here as well to support the spine and neck, placing the bolster at the base of the spine propping the head and chest up.
 Stay mindful of the pressure placed upon on your spine.
 Know at any time you can move to the side or use extra props to remain reclined and supported.

 Lastly, take the time to relearn your body, it is forever changing in pregnancy and will again once you deliver.
+As you can see, there are many benefits of yoga during pregnancy!
 So be a little kind to yourself, love yourself and if and when you don’t feel like you, find your yoga mat and do some pregnancy yoga poses!

 Enjoy the day,